hellyv102-sys/DIgiLocker/README.md

-# 📱 DigiLocker Android App
+# DigiLocker Clone Android App

 A simple **DigiLocker Android Application** developed using **Kotlin** in **Android Studio** for the **Mobile Application Development (MAD)** subject.